spin311/MicrosoftRewardsWebsite/README.md

 # MicrosoftRewardsBot
-<p>Script that gives you maximum ammout of microsoft rewards points every day automatically or by a click of a button. </p>
+<p>Script that gives you maximum ammout of microsoft rewards points every day automatically or by a click of a button. <br> Website: </p>

+<h4> <a href="https://chromewebstore.google.com/detail/microsoft-automatic-rewar/ocmmbfdhomnkljmjkmafegefcgcfkefo?pli=1"> DOWNLOAD  </a></h4>

 ## Features
 <br>